AndrewY7/MNIST-Classifier/README.md

-Following Kaggle tutorial using MNIST dataset on a deep learning project.
+Following tutorial using MNIST dataset on a deep learning project.